 Ohso Ltd is the UK-based digital media company to which OMG!
 Ubuntu! belongs.

-It was created by myself, Joey-Elijah Sneddon, and Benjamin Humphrey back in 2011.
+It was created by Joey-Elijah Sneddon, and Benjamin Humphrey back in 2011.

-As well as encompassing this site, Ohso Ltd has also published software on the Ubuntu and Android platforms, and launched another successful title: OMG!
-Chrome!
+As well as encompassing this site, Ohso Ltd has also published software on the Ubuntu, Android and Chrome platforms.

 About Joey-Elijah Sneddon